 The General Education program at Cal State Fullerton is the basis of a university education.
 It is the foundation upon which each and every major is built.
 The goal of the campus is to provide a well-rounded citizen, not only of the region and the nation but the world as well.
-Thus, this broad-ranging curriculum has been carefully planned to assure that every graduate is exposed to current thinking and scholarship that hopefully will provide a lifetime of appreciation of the liberal arts and sciences, as well as the ability to grow intellectually, ethically, morally and technologically well into the 21st century.
+Thus, this broad-ranging curriculum has been carefully designed to ensure that every graduate is exposed to current thinking and scholarship that hopefully will provide a lifetime of appreciation of the liberal arts and sciences, as well as the ability to grow intellectually, ethically, morally and technologically well into the 21st century.

 All students who graduate from Cal State Fullerton must complete a minimum of 51 semester units of General Education courses selected in accordance with the pattern designated on the following pages.
 General Education courses must be selected from an approved list.
-Students should refer to the latest university Schedule of Classes for the most up-to-date list of approved General Education courses.
+Students should refer to the latest university online Class Schedule and Registration Guide for the most up-to-date list of approved General Education courses.
 A student who has a break in enrollment for more than one semester in any calendar year may be held to new catalog requirements.

-CSUF students may complete lower-division general education (G.E.) requirements at a community college.
-In choosing equivalent courses, students must follow the CSUF General Education (G.E.) plan and not the plan of the community college.
+CSUF students may complete lower-division general education (GE) requirements at a community college.
+In choosing equivalent courses, students must follow the CSUF General Education (GE) plan and not the plan of the community college.
 Questions can be directed to the CSUF Academic Advisement Center, University Hall 123.

-A score of 145 or higher on the English Placement Test (EPT), or completion of English 99 (EPT test required) with a grade of "CR" or better, is a prerequisite for enrollment in English 101 in G.E.
-Category I.B.
+A score of 147 or higher on the English Placement Test (EPT), or completion of English 99 (EPT test required) with a grade of "CR" or better, is a prerequisite for enrollment in English 101 in GE Area A.2.
 Written Communication, for all students except those with an exemption.

-A score of 50 or higher on the Entry Level Mathematics (ELM) examination is a prerequisite for enrollment in courses in G.E.
-Category III.A.1., Mathematics, for all students except those with an exemption.
+A score of 50 or higher on the Entry Level Mathematics (ELM) examination is a prerequisite for enrollment in courses in GE Area B.4., Mathematics, for all students except those with an exemption.